3phedra/bg3-coop-dialog-edits/README.md

   - [x] Optionally with distance/region limit.
 - [x] Toggle random or skill (Charisma/Initiative roll) based dialog leadership.
    - [x] Optionally Exclude followers and camp.
+   - [x] Opt in/out of randomized Dialog
 - [x] Enable dialog with grouped followers for the non-owner.
-- [x] Let specific characters make a claim to ownership.
-(Kinda implemented via Opt-In feature)
+- [x] Let specific characters make a claim to dialog ownership.
+(Semi-implemented via Opt-In feature)
 - [ ] Ask to defer important or special dialogs to another player
 - [ ] Check whether dialog target wants to talk to a particular player-controlled character
 - [ ] Hack the dialog system some more to function like in SWTOR.